-TERMS AND CONDITIONS OF THE SERIES E BONDS
+CONDITIONS OF THE SERIES E BONDS

-The EUR 150,000,000 1.50 per cent. bonds due 17 April 2025 (the "Further Series E Bonds") are constituted by an eleventh supplemental trust deed (the "Eleventh Supplemental Trust Deed") dated 25 September 2015 between Grand City Properties S.A., a public limited liability company (société anonyme), incorporated under the laws of the Grand Duchy of Luxembourg. registered with the Luxembourg trade and companies register (Registre de Commerce et des Sociétés, Luxembourg) under number B 165 560, having its registered office at 24, avenue Victor Hugo, L-1750 Luxembourg, Grand Duchy of Luxembourg (the "Issuer") and Prudential Trustee Company Limited (the "Trustee", which expression shall include all persons for the time being appointed as the trustee or trustees under the Principal Trust Deed (as defined below)) for the holders of the Series E Bonds (as defined below) (the "Series E Bondholders"), supplemental to a trust deed dated 15 October 2012 (the "Principal Trust Deed" as amended and restated by a supplemental trust deed dated 15 May 2013, and as further amended by a second supplemental trust deed dated 3 June 2013, a third supplemental trust deed dated 14 June 2013, a deed of replacement of trustee dated 19 June 2013, a fourth supplemental trust deed dated 24 July 2013, a fifth supplemental trust deed dated 24 February 2014 (the "First Closing Date"), a sixth supplemental trust deed dated 15 April 2014, a seventh supplemental trust deed dated 19 June 2014 (the "Second Closing Date"), an eighth supplemental trust deed dated 29 October 2014 (the "Third Closing Date"), a ninth supplemental trust deed dated 15 December 2014 and a tenth supplemental trust deed entered into on the Closing Date (the Principal Trust Deed as so supplemented and as further supplemented by the Eleventh Supplemental Trust Deed, together the "Trust Deed") and constituting the EUR 150,000,000 1.50 per cent. convertible bonds due 2019 of the Issuer issued on the First Closing Date (the "Original Series C Bonds", which expression shall include the Further Series C Bonds (as defined below) and any Further Single Series C Bonds), the EUR 125,000,000 1.50 per cent. convertible bonds due 2019 of the Issuer issued on the Second Closing Date (the "Further Series C Bonds"), the EUR 500,000,000 2.00 per cent. bonds due 2021 of the Issuer issued on the Third Closing Date (the "Series D Bonds"), and the EUR 400,000,000 1.50 per cent. bonds due 2025 of the Issuer issued on the Closing Date (the "Original Series E Bonds").
-The Further Series E Bonds will, pursuant to Condition 17, upon their issuance, be consolidated and form a single series with the Original Series E Bonds.
-In these Conditions, the expression "Series E Bonds" means the Original Series E Bonds, the Further Series E Bonds, any Further Single Series E Bonds issued pursuant to Condition 17.1 and any Further Bonds issued pursuant to Condition 17.3 and forming a single series with the Original Series E Bonds and the Further Series E Bonds).
-The issue of the Original Series C Bonds was authorised by a resolution of the board of directors of the Issuer passed on 17 February 2014.
+The EUR400,000,000 1.50 per cent. bonds due 17 April 2025 (the "Series E Bonds", which expression shall include any Further Single Series E Bonds) are constituted by a tenth supplemental trust deed (the "Tenth Supplemental Trust Deed") dated on or around 17 April 2015 between Grand City Properties S.A., a public limited liability company (société anonyme), incorporated under the laws of the Grand Duchy of Luxembourg, registered with the Luxembourg trade and companies register (Registre de Commerce et des Sociétés, Luxembourg) under number B 165 560, having its registered office at 24, avenue Victor Hugo, L-1750 Luxembourg, Grand Duchy of Luxembourg (the "Issuer") and Prudential Trustee Company Limited (the "Trustee", which expression shall include all persons for the time being appointed as the trustee or trustees under the Trust Deed (as defined below)) for the holders of the Series E Bonds (the "Series E Bondholders"), supplemental to a trust deed dated 15 October 2012 (the "Principal Trust Deed" as amended and restated by a supplemental trust deed dated 15 May 2013, and as further amended by a second supplemental trust deed dated 3 June 2013, a third supplemental trust deed dated 14 June 2013, a deed of replacement of trustee dated 19 June 2013, a fourth supplemental trust deed dated 24 July 2013, a fifth supplemental trust deed dated 24 February 2013 (the "First Closing Date"), a sixth supplemental trust deed dated 15 April 2014, a seventh supplemental trust deed dated 19 June 2014 (the "Second Closing Date"), an eighth supplemental trust deed dated 29 October 2014 (the "Third Closing Date") and a ninth supplemental trust deed dated 15 December 2014 (the Principal Trust Deed as so supplemented and as further supplemented by the Tenth Supplemental Trust Deed being the "Trust Deed") between the same parties and constituting the EUR150,000,000 1.50% convertible bonds due 2019 of the Issuer issued on the First Closing Date (the "Series C Bonds", which expression shall include the Further Series C Bonds (as defined below) and any Further Single Series C Bonds), the EUR125,000,000 1.50% convertible bonds due 2019 of the Issuer issued on the Second Closing Date (the "Further Series C Bonds") and the EUR500,000,000 2% bonds due 2021 of the Issuer issued on the Third Closing Date (the "Series D Bonds").
+The issue of the Series C Bonds was authorised by a resolution of the board of directors of the Issuer passed on 17 February 2014.
 The issue of the Further Series C Bonds was authorised by a resolution of the board of directors of the Issuer passed on 17 June 2014.
 The issue of the Series D Bonds was authorised by a resolution of the board of directors of the Issuer passed on 29 October 2014.
-The issue of the Original Series E Bonds was authorised by a resolution of the board of directors of the Issuer passed on 17 April 2015.
-The issue of the Further Series E Bonds was authorised by a resolution of the board of directors of the Issuer passed on 25 September 2015.
+The issue of the Series E Bonds was authorised by a resolution of the board of directors of the Issuer passed on 17 April 2015.